xp44mm/Notebook/RxInAction/06 Controlling the observer-observable relationship.md

 Figure 6.12 The Reactive Draw application.
 A line is created by adding points based on the position of the mouse, starting from the point the mouse button is down and stopping when it's up.

 This is how the application looks when writing it in a WPF window.
-First, you need to create observables from the traditional MouseDown, MouseUp, and MouseMove events:
+First, you need to create observables from the traditional `MouseDown`, `MouseUp`, and `MouseMove` events:

 ```C#
 var mouseDowns =